 Star's Jaded Princess of Koynes (Jade) and Star's Dark Shadow of Thornapple (Barney) had 8 healthy puppies August 18.
 Puppies are $1000 each.
 Puppies have now been vet checked, vaccinated, wormed and are healthy.
+They have also been microchipped.
 See individual puppies below for availability.

 Jaguar is now with the Alexander family (our daughter) and will continue our breeding program in a couple of years once old enough to certify hips.
 She has 7 year old twin boys and 2 other dogs to keep her busy and loved while her human daddy is spoiling her rotten.

 Serval is residing with the Wagner family in Raleigh, NC

 Ocelot is residing with the Claunter family in Bexley, OH